-Esomeprazole (brand name Nexium) relieves a number of stomach-related complaints.
+Nexium, or esomeprazole, relieves a number of stomach-related complaints.
 It works by blocking a proton pump and reducing the production of acid in the stomach.

-Fast facts on Nexium
+Fast facts about Nexium

-- Nexium is a proton pump inhibitor
+- Nexium, or esomeprazole, is a proton pump inhibitor (PPI).

 The drug works by inhibiting hydrogen potassium ATPase (H+/K+ ATPase), a transporter that is responsible for acidifying the stomach.